An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: Weakly framed toric varieties and the work of Givental

 \section{Weakly framed toric varieties and the work of Givental}

 In Definition~\ref{def:ftv} we asked for a \emph{framing} to be a strictly effective divisor.
-This is motivated by the willing of giving rise to an involutive duality between pairs of framed toric varieties (recall Remark~\ref{rem:negKod}).
+This is motivated by the will to get an involutive duality between pairs of framed toric varieties (recall Remark~\ref{rem:negKod}).
 On the other hand, Givental's approach \cite{Givental-ICM} produces mirror partners of complete varieties admitting non-negative first Chern class, by means of LG models, so introducing a strong asymmetry in the mirror correspondence, \wrt the \cy case.
 Actually he proved a Mirror Theorem in the case of toric complete intersections \cite{Givental96}.
 Consequently, we are led to relax the definition of a framing, just requiring it is nothing more than an \emph{effective divisor}.
+In this way, one gets a bridge between Givental's LG mirror models and those proposed by Hori-Vafa \cite{Hori-Vafa} for varieties admitting negative first Chern class, represented by the Krawitz duality of Laurent LG models described \S~\ref{ssez:K-dualita}.
+To get a complete vision of this unifying construction the reader should compare what follows with \S~\ref{ssez:K-dualita} and \S~\ref{ssez:HoriVafa}.

 \begin{definition}[Weakly framed toric variety (wftv)] A \emph{weakly framed toric variety} is a couple $(X,D_\aa)$ (also denoted $(X,\aa)$) where: \begin{itemize} \item $X$ is a complete toric variety, with $\dim(X)=n$ and $\rk(\Pic(X))=r$, \item $D=\sum_{\rho\in\Si(1)}a_\rho D_\rho=\sum_{i=1}^m a_i D_i\in\Weil(X)$, with $m=n+r$, is an effective torus invariant Weil divisor, called a \emph{weak framing} of $X$. \end{itemize} \end{definition} By Proposition~\ref{prop:gg}, the associated polyhedron $\D_\aa$ is still a polytope, but in general $\0\in M$ is no more a relative interior point of $\D_\aa$, but just a lattice point of $\D_\aa$.
 Recalling Definition~\ref{def:Deltapolytope}, define the $f$-polytope associated with a wftv $(X,\aa)$ to be the following